-In preparing the budget for the 2014-2015 biennium, the City Council adopted various goals that were then incorporated into budgeted operations.
-The City Council updated their previous goal list and established guidelines for achievement in the following major areas: enhancing pedestrian safety and bike/pedestrian opportunities, decide upon an aquatic center, create a master plan for the Blue Heron property, utility infrastructure, economic development, and plan for a successful Centennial celebration.
+In preparing the budget for the 2016-2017 biennium, the City Council adopted various goals that were then incorporated into budgeted operations.
+The City Council updated their previous goal list and established guidelines for achievement in the following major areas: hiring a new city manager, refining the Arch Bridge Area master planning process, researching the feasibility of a West Linn fiber network, becoming an active regional partner on transportation issues, addressing community development code and comprehensive plan changes, resolving the best uses for underutilized city properties and prioritizing community outreach.

-The Citizens' Budget Committee continued with biennial budgeting and approved the City's third biennial budget allowing better alignment of the City's budget with the State's and an increased focus on a longer term.
-With this financial report for the fiscal year ended June 30, 2015, the actual results reflect the second year of the biennium.
+The Citizens' Budget Committee continued with biennial budgeting and approved the City's fourth biennial budget allowing better alignment of the City's budget with the State's and an increased focus on a longer term.
+With this financial report for the fiscal year ended June 30, 2016, the actual results reflect the first year of the biennium.
 Additionally, the City's Audit Committee, consisting of Councilors Brenda Perry and Jenni Tan, partnering with Nathan Reagan who is a West Linn resident and certified public accountant, continue their focus on audit oversight and improving all finance processes.